Artists Exploring the Struggles of Mental Health

 Click here to see all the ways Deandra Lee showcases mental health struggles in her iCanvas artwork.

-4. Jaymie Metz
+Jaymie Metz | Digital Artist

 Originally pursuing art as a form of communication after being diagnosed with dyslexia and A.D.D., Jaymie Metz’s colorful digital creations feature medicine, sweet treats, retro signs, and objects.
-Focusing on pills, their colorful artwork is full of commentary on medicating in society.
+Focusing on pills, their colorful mental health art is full of commentary on medicating in society.
 Labeling each capsule with a different prescription, they emphasize on the narrative of people buying a way to get happy, looking for a way to get better sleep, or taking something to feel love.